metova/MetovaTestKit/README.md

 # Requirements

 - Swift 4.0
-- iOS 8.3+
+- iOS 9+

 -----

 # Installation

-Metova Test Kit is available through [CocoaPods](http://cocoapods.org).
+MetovaTestKit is available through [CocoaPods](http://cocoapods.org).

-Metova Test Kit is intended to be used with unit testing targets.
-To install it, add MTK your project's Podfile:
+MetovaTestKit is intended to be used with unit testing targets.
+To install it, add MetovaTestKit your project's Podfile:

 ```ruby
 target 'YourApp' do